Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Results

 \subsection{Scatterplots by Year and Season}

-Figure 1 shows pairwise comparisons of the Di, Reid, and smoke monitor data, with points colored by year in the left column and by season in the right column.
+Figure \ref{fig:scatter} shows pairwise comparisons of the Di, Reid, and smoke monitor data, with points colored by year in the left column and by season in the right column.
 We first note that both the Di and Reid model estimates have a large number of under-predictions at high values of smoke monitor PM$_{2.5}$.
 The Di estimates are almost entirely under-predictions for smoke monitor values $>125\mu g/m^3$ and the Reid estimates are almost entirely under-predictions for smoke monitor values $>200\mu g/m^3$.
-These under-predictions contribute to the lines of best fit forced through the origin (shown in green) having flatter slopes than the y=x lines (shown in black).
-Comparing the slopes of the green and black lines, the smaller difference in slope on the Reid vs. Monitor plots compared to the Di vs. Monitor plots indicates that the Reid estimates are better capturing the variation in the smoke monitor observations, particularly at higher concentrations.
-However, we also see from the Di vs. Reid plots that the two models' estimates are closer to each other than either of them is to the smoke monitor observations.
+These under-predictions contribute to the Deming lines of best fit (shown in green) having flatter slopes than the y=x lines (shown in black).
+Comparing the slopes of the green and black lines, the larger slope on the Reid vs. Monitor plots (0.21) compared to the Di vs. Monitor plots (0.09) indicates that the Reid estimates are better capturing the variation in the smoke monitor observations, particularly at higher concentrations.
+However, we also see from the Di vs. Reid plots (slope of best fit line = 0.44) that the two models' estimates are closer to each other than either of them is to the smoke monitor observations.

 The scatterplots colored by year of observation illustrate how more extreme smoke monitor observations have been collected in more recent years.
 The scatterplots colored by season (May-October compared to November-April) offer a couple of insights.
 Unsurprisingly, the majority of observations in the smoke monitor dataset are from the warm months.
 Also, the observations from the cold months tend to be clustered closer to the origin, except for a string of high concentrations that both models appear to struggle to capture -- though the Reid model identifies slightly more of this variability.